ibm-cloud-docs/pattern-zerto-dr-vcf/reference-architecture-zerto-vcf.md

 ## Zerto Architecture diagram
 {: #resiliency-architecture}

 The following diagram describes the high-level steps to deploy Zerto on a VMware Cloud Foundation deployed with the consolidated architecture.
 In this pattern, Zerto appliances are deployed into the management domain as virtual machines (VMs).
-This architecture pattern deployment is summarized as follows:
+The following summarizes the deployment architecture pattern:

 1. Create a bare metal server VLAN interface into management subnet for Zerto ZVM.
 This step provides an IP address from the management subnet for use for the Zerto ZVM.
 Attach to equivalent management security groups.
 Add required DNS A and PTR records to the DNS service according to the Zerto documentation and your solution requirements.
 2. Deploy a Zerto ZVM appliance and attach it to the management DPG by using the provisioned IP address.
 Plan and size your deployment.
 Obtain a license through the VMware Solutions console.